Nilza lived in Pasadena, California, where she enjoyed adventuring as far as she could around SoCal on her days or weekends off.

-What is Smorgasburg Los Angeles?
+What Is Smorgasburg Los Angeles?

-Free Parking (Rare in Los Angeles!)
+Free Parking (A Rarity in Los Angeles)

-When debating if I am willing to adventure somewhere in Los Angeles parking is always a question that needs to be answered.
-Smorgasburg Los Angeles makes this question simple by offering 2 hours of free parking in the Row DTLA’s large parking structure.
-All you have to do is plug 777 Alameda St., Los Angeles, into a GPS and follow the street signs that direct you towards the parking structure.
+When debating if I am willing to adventure somewhere in Los Angeles, parking is always a question that needs to be answered.
+Smorgasburg Los Angeles makes this question simple by offering two hours of free parking in the Row DTLA’s large parking structure.
+All you have to do is plug 777 Alameda St., Los Angeles, into a GPS and follow the street signs that direct you toward the parking structure.
 Free and ample parking in Los Angeles is always a win.

-With sustenance on my mind, I chose a bacon-wrapped pork dog topped Vietnamese style, and cleverly named Bacon Banh Mi as my lunch.
-I am not one who regularly eats hot dogs, but watching the way Sumo Dogs prepared their extravagant dogs made my food choice a no brainer.
+With sustenance on my mind, I chose a bacon-wrapped pork dog topped Vietnamese style and cleverly named Bacon Banh Mi as my lunch.
+I am not one who regularly eats hot dogs, but watching the way Sumo Dogs prepared their extravagant dogs made my food choice a no-brainer.
 The way I approached all food decisions while eating at Smorgasburg was by asking, “What’s something I do not regularly eat and should try out for fun?”

 Thanks to my boyfriend, we enjoyed Anarchy Seafood’s savory crab croquettes covered in a bacon chili aioli, sesame chives, and furikake.
 I could not tell you what furikake is, but I can highly recommend you try it on the crab croquettes, which are a must for lovers of fried seafood.
-I am admittedly not a picky eater, so my food choices were adventurous, but take heart in knowing that this food haven has something for safe eaters and all types of diets.
+I am admittedly not a picky eater and have little to no restrictions, so my food choices were adventurous.
+However, take heart in knowing that this food haven has something for safe eaters and all types of diets.

 Time for Dessert